-There is a wide range of different medical record retention and destruction requirements on both a federal and state level.
-Additionally, it’s critical you’re following best practices to ensure you’re staying in line with HIPAA and state standards.
-Following guidelines is essential for protecting yourself from legal consequences.
-As well as protecting patients and their health information.
+With a wide range of different medical record retention and destruction requirements on both a federal and state level, it’s critical to follow best practices to ensure you’re compliant with HIPAA and state standards.
+Not only is it essential in terms of protecting yourself from legal consequences, but also for protecting patients and their health information.

-In this video or transcription below, learn why medical record retention and destruction tracking.
-Additionally, learn about prioritization, HIPAA’s background and retention standards, how long to keep different types of medical records, and how to manage retention and destruction for both your paper medical records and EMRs.
+Learn more in this video or transcription below about why medical record retention and destruction tracking needs to be a priority.
+The video covers HIPAA’s background and retention standards, general recommendations for how long to keep different types of medical records, and how to best manage retention and destruction for both your paper medical records and EMRs.

 What Makes Medical Record Retention and Destruction So Important?